Intro to FAST Pinball EXP Bus programming¶

 FP-EXP-0071 boards (maybe one under the playfield and another in a topper), the default address for that board is

 B4, so you could solder the ID jumper 0 on the second board which would give it the address

 The following chart shows the addresses of each expansion board for their various IDs.
-(You only need to worry about the ID setting if you have more of on of the same type of expansion board in a machine.
-All the boards are ID 0 by default with no jumpers soldered.)
+You only need to change the ID setting if you have more of one of the same type of expansion board in a machine.
+The jumper numbers use bit math to set the ID.
+The boards are ID 0 by default (no jumpers soldered).

 Breakout board addresses¶

 While some FAST Serial Protocol commands on the EXP bus apply to expansion boards, all of the various devices you communicate with (LEDs, servos, etc.) are technically connected to breakout boards.
 Therefore most of the addresses you use will be a combination of the "parent" expansion board along with the specific breakout board the device is attached to.

 Most FAST expansion boards have a breakout board 0 built into them which controls the devices connected to the expansion board itself.
 Some expansion boards have additional headers used to connect to additional breakout boards to add more devices to the expansion board.

 FP-EXP-0091 expansion board below illustrates this concept.
 This board has four built-in RGB LED ports (which can contain chains of up to 32 LEDs each).
 Those four LED ports are running on the onboard "breakout board 0".
 If you want to drive more than 128 LEDs from this expansion board, you can add an LED breakout board which would connect to one of the breakout broad headers.